andrewmoles2/rTrainIntroduction/r-fundamentals-4/r_fundamentals_4_solutions.md

 ## 5 person_5       5      3     no        1 Experiment
 ```

 `transform()` is a really great function and the most flexible of the options.
-It is a convenience function that allows you to assign multiple columns to a data frame. *Fun fact: it is one of the inspirations for some tidyverse functions you will see in later workshops.*
+It allows you to assign multiple columns to a data frame.

 ```r